Temidtech/dart-cheat-sheet/README.md

    ## Map

 Map can either be declared using literals or map constructor.
 To learn more about map declaration using literals, please go to the Collections Literals section.
-Here is how you can declare map using a map comstructor:
+Here is how you can declare map using a map constructor:

 ###  Example